 Most of the zoo's infrastructure dates back to the 1950s and 60s, including pipes, plumbing, and irrigation systems.
-Water is the most expensive utility cost at the zoo, and the outdated infrastructure contributed to waste, increasing costs, and downstream water degradation because of leaking pipes, run-off, inadequate filtration systems and storm water discharge into the sanitary system.
+Water is the most expensive utility cost at the zoo, and the outdated infrastructure contributed to waste, increasing costs, and downstream water degradation because of leaking pipes, run-off, inadequate filtration systems, and storm water discharge into the sanitary system.

 Although the zoo had successfully implemented water conservation programs over the years, they had been small, scattered, and limited in success because of the zoo's aging water infrastructure.
-The zoo determined that to reduce water waste, it would need to undertake a major rebuild of the zoo's water distribution system, including installation of central plant piping, on-site storm water, and the separation of storm water from sanitary sewer systems in accordance with new City of Portland requirements.
+The zoo determined that to reduce water waste, it would need to undertake a major rebuild of the zoo's water distribution system, including installation of central plant piping, on-site storm water, and the separation of storm water from sanitary sewer systems in accordance with City of Portland requirements.

-The Water Main Building was completed in 2011, and it represents a crucial upgrade to the zoo's water infrastructure, helping to prevent water waste and associated costs, as well as downstream water degradation.
-The Water Main Building keeps nonpotable water, including storm water, from entering the water system.
-It also allows for the capture and reuse of rainwater at the Veterinary Medical Center via a 30,000-gallon cistern that collects rainwater.
-That rainwater is used to flush toilets and wash down animal quarters.
+The Water Main Building was completed in 2011, and provides a crucial upgrade to the zoo's water infrastructure, helping to prevent water waste and associated costs, as well as reducing downstream water degradation.
+The Water Main Building keeps non-potable water, including storm water, from entering the water system.
+It also allows for the collection of rainwater at the Veterinary Medical Center via a 30,000-gallon cistern and reuse of the rainwater to flush toilets and wash down animal quarters.